Regular isolated black holes

 Consider $(\sM,g_{ab})$ an asymptotically flat spacetime at future null infinity containing a black hole.
 Its conformal diagram is depicted in Figure \ref{figui}.
-In the past of an open set of future null infinity ($\sI^+$)---defined by those points for which their Bondi \footnote{A Bondi retarded time $u$ is such that the sections $u$=constant at $\sI^{+}$ (referred to as {\em Bondi cuts}) have an intrinsic metric given by (minus) the metric of the unit sphere. } retarded time $u$ is in the range $u \in (u_0, \infty)$---we require the existence of a regular null function $w(u)$ such that: $w=0$ at the horizon $H$, and $w<0$ in the region of interest.
+In the past of an open set of future null infinity ($\sI^+$)---defined by those points for which their Bondi retarded time $u$ is in the range $u \in (u_0, \infty)$---we require the existence of a regular null function $w(u)$ such that: $w=0$ at the horizon $H$, and $w<0$ in the region of interest.
 Clearly there is a large freedom in selecting the function $w(u)$ if the only requirement is to satisfy the above condition.
 In what follows we completely reduce this freedom by selecting a unique (up to constant scaling) null function $w(u)$ using the available structure at $\sI^{+}$.
-We can now list the ingredients of our construction.
+We can now list the ingredients of our construction:

-\begin{enumerate} \item $(\sM,g_{ab})$ is an asymptotically flat spacetime at future null infinity containing a black hole, assumed to be vacuum in the vicinity of $i^{\va +}$.
+$(\sM,g_{ab})$ is an asymptotically flat spacetime at future null infinity containing a black hole, assumed to be vacuum in the vicinity of $i^{\va +}$.
 The topology of the BH event horizon $H$ is assumed to be $S^2\times \R$ in that region.

-\item We assume the existence of a null function $u$ in the asymptotic region such that the cuts at $\sI^{\va +}$ are Bondi.
+We assume the existence of a null function $u$ in the asymptotic region such that the cuts at $\sI^{\va +}$ are Bondi.
 We introduce the one form $\tilde \ell_a\equiv (du)_a$, then the vector field $\tilde \ell^a$ defines a null geodesic congruence.
 It is therefore natural to introduce the affine function $r$ through $\tilde \ell=\frac{\partial}{\partial r}$.